 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 2018.
 Further information on the Cabinet Office’s legal powers and the reasons why it matches particular information can be found on their website using the link above.

 Data matching by the Cabinet Office is subject to a code of practice.
-A link to this document appears below.
+The Cabinet Office - Core of Practice on Data Matching

-- For further information on data matching at this authority contact Nicola Frost-Wilson, Internal Audit Manager on 01302 862931.
+For further information on data matching at this authority contact Nicola Frost-Wilson, Internal Audit Manager on 01302 862931 or by searching on the government's website on the National Fraud Initiative pages.

 - Cabinet Office Website